-- 14a.13 Standard entry: the standard requirement for entry will normally be an Honours degree at the classification of 2.1, and not less than the classification of 2.2.
-The subject range and level of acceptable entry qualifications will be specified in the programme specification. - 14a.14 Non-standard entry: candidates seeking admission to a postgraduate programme through non-standard entry will need to demonstrate equivalence of prior learning and achievement to that of standard entry.
-Specific requirements may be defined within the programme specification and admission will be at the discretion of the programme leader. - 14a.15 The programme leader will establish an appropriate methodology for assessing the suitability of all candidates for entry to the programmes for which they have responsibility.
+14a.14 Standard entry: the standard requirement for entry will normally be an Honours degree at the classification of 2.1, and not less than the classification of 2.2.
+The subject range

+- 14a.15 Non-standard entry: candidates seeking admission to a postgraduate programme through non-standard entry will need to demonstrate equivalence of prior learning and achievement to that of standard entry.
+Specific requirements may be defined within the programme specification and admission will be at the discretion of the programme leader. - 14a.16 The programme leader will establish an appropriate methodology for assessing the suitability of all candidates for entry to the programmes for which they have responsibility.
 Appropriate evaluation tools may include for example: portfolio material; interview; evidence of investigative research; references and published articles.
 The programme leader will review the learning requirements of all entrants on an individual basis.